HastarTara/The_Oddysey/README.md

 - AMBIENT TV
   - final zhuzh - lush ui buttons etc, fit window to width of screen dynamic

-- GEOCONTEXT ANIMATIONS
+- WEATHER ANIMATIONS
-  - animations visible on index: next, separate them (the toggle functionality - might need reviewing their source), add day/night functionality.
+  - tweak their look by studying the codepen (cloud opacity 50%), work on day / night colors background.. possible link to light/dark mode?

 - SPLASH
   - add color theme toggle (so i can see for production without turning my dark flag off - also to get cool colorful inversions i.e. of splash page.
 Also swich the src of the logo (white to black, etc)